 Asian Business School (ABS) organized its 8th National Seminar on the theme “NEP 2020: Transforming Vision into Action” on Thursday, 30th September 2021 at 11 AM at its Noida campus.
 The event was coordinated by the Research & Development Cell of ABS and it was organized for Faculties, both Internal & External.
 However, in view of the ongoing COVID-19 pandemic and keeping in mind the social distancing norms, this seminar was conducted via online medium through the Zoom platform.

-The seminar was devoted to reflect the ground realities and a collective consensus on addressing how NEP 2020 will prove to be a pivotal point in terms of meeting the country’s inclusive development goals while also establishing a robust community .
-It brought into light a shift toward multi-disciplinary education, away from rigid silos of “arts,” “science,” and “commerce” streams, with renewed focus on 21st century skills for holistic, critical, discovery, discussion and analysis-based learning.
+The seminar was devoted to reflecting the ground realities and a collective consensus on addressing how NEP 2020 will prove to be a pivotal point in terms of meeting the country’s inclusive development goals while also establishing a robust community.
+It brought into light a shift toward multi-disciplinary education, away from rigid silos of “arts,” “science,” and “commerce” streams, with a renewed focus on 21st-century skills for holistic, critical, discovery, discussion and analysis-based learning.

 The Special Session was delivered by Prof. (Dr.) Anil Sahasrabudhe, Chairman, All India Council for Technical Education (AICTE) on National Education Policy (NEP).
 The welcome address in the Special Session was delivered by Dr. Lalitya Vir Srivastava, Director, Asian Business School (ABS).
 The seminar marked its culmination by Vote of Thanks by Mr. Ravi Sharma, Dean- Corporate Resource Cell (CRC), Asian Business School (ABS).